-Sat October 8, 2016 12-4 p.m.
+Sat October 14, 2017 12-4 p.m.

-For 30 years now, chemists from Pfizer, Kalsec, MPI, Kellogg, the Air Zoo, Kalamazoo College, Western Michigan University, Kalamazoo Valley Community College, and local high schools have collaborated with the Kalamazoo Valley Museum to show how chemistry is an exciting part of our everyday lives.
+Work with chemists from Pfizer, Kalsec, MPI, Kellogg, the Air Zoo, Kalamazoo College, Western Michigan University, Kalamazoo Valley Community College, and local high schools to discover how chemistry is an exciting part of our everyday lives.